WAIVER OF LIABILITY

 - Only rostered players will be eligible for playoffs.

-- A team can start play with 4 players (1 women minimum)
+- A team can start play with 4 players (1 gender minority minimum).

 - A team may pick up a maximum of 2 players from another PSL team in the league to avoid forfeit.